 function but due to differences between database systems CDMConnector

-has needed to export a its own method that handles the slight
+has needed to export its own method that handles the slight differences.

 If we are writing data to the CDM database we need to add one more argument when creating our cdm reference object, the “write_schema”.
 This is a schema in the database where you have write permissions.
 Typically this should be a separate schema from the “cdm_schema”.